hesusruiz/RedT-node-ng/README.md

 You should modify the contents of the `secrets/nodekey` file with the hex string for `nodekey` exactly as displayed.

-**Warning: do not use the nodekey provided as an example, because this is a private key and should be treated exactly like one.**
+**Warning: do not use the nodekey provided as an example.
+You should create your own individual private key, because this is a private key and should be treated exactly like one.**

 Make a copy of the value displayed in `enode`.
 It is the public key associated to the private key and it will be needed to create the `enode` (essentially the public address of your node) and perform the permissioning in the RedT network.